Pet lovers gate-crash seminar on stray dog menace at Constitution Club | Politics

 - India

-A group of people gate-crashed a seminar on the menace of stray dogs organised by former Union minister Vijay Goel at Constitution Club on Wednesday to registered their protest.
+A group of people gate-crashed a seminar on the menace of stray dogs organised by former Union minister Vijay Goel at Constitution Club on Wednesday and created a ruckus as they tried to registered their protest.

 The animal lovers argued with Goel and other seminar organisers, seeking an opportunity to present their views.
-A video of the ruckus showed two women slapping each another.
+A video of the incident showed two women slapping each another.

 Social activist and animal lover Yogita Bhayana alleged the organisers misbehaved with them.